2025 Solar Incentives Guide for Gardner, MA - Tax Credits & Rebates

 EcoWatch's Gardner, MA Solar Incentives FAQs

-An excellent idea would be to talk to the company that installed your solar system – or reach out to a local Gardner solar installer — to learn about which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+An excellent idea would be to talk to someone from the company that installed your solar system – or speak to a local Gardner solar installer — to learn about which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find the top solar panel installation companies near you, read our article on the best solar companies in Gardner.
+To find a top-rated solar panel installer, check out our guide to the best solar companies in Gardner.

-Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
-Depending on precisely which incentives you are claiming, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money possible.
+Yes, you can receive both tax credits and rebates towards the cost of solar panels.
+Depending on precisely which incentives you are receiving, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming incentives correctly and that you're getting the most money you can.

-Many solar incentives are intended to apply to a property located within the United States that you own; most secondary residences will fall into this category.
-There may be other solar incentives available for commercial properties, depending on the specifics.
-We recommend speaking with your local solar installer and/or tax professional to best understand what incentives apply to your specific situation.
+Many solar incentives apply to a property you own that is located within the United States; most secondary residences will fall under this distinction.
+Other solar incentives may be available for commercial properties, depending on the specifics.
+We recommend speaking with your local solar installer and/or tax professional to better understand what incentives apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.